garrisonhh/spaceasm/src/FIS/FIS.md

     BRC #00     ; set addr #12 to start of .text
 ```

-    - this program moves anything declared in `.data` to RAM on initialization.
-    - the addresses for the first `MVI` and last `BRC` ops are dependent on the rest of the program, and are determined at compile-time
 - sections are then loaded in order:
     1. `.data`
     2. `.rodata`